sumeet-sonkusare/Linear-Regression/README.md

 # Simple Linear Regression
-### In this regression task I have predicted the percentage of marks that a student is expected to score based upon the number of hours they studied.
+### In this regression task I have predicted the percentage of marks that a student is expected to score based upon the number of hours they study.
 ### This is a simple linear regression task as it involves just two variables.

 ### By using the given dataset I have used linear regression algorithm to predict the score percentage